hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 [centos@centos7-clone-nfs ~]$
 ~~~

-And the IP is assigned
+And the IP is now assigned

 ~~~bash
 [centos@centos7-clone-nfs ~]$ ip a